jonluca/mimessage/README.md

 ## Credits

-A lot of the heavy lifting for the db schema was done by https://github.com/ReagentX/imessage-exporter and https://github.com/BlueBubblesApp/bluebubbles-app
+- [imessage-exporter](https://github.com/ReagentX/imessage-exporter) was used to help understand the database schema
+- [BlueBubbles](https://github.com/BlueBubblesApp/bluebubbles-app) was used to understand some messages specific types and enums